What defense contractors need to know about compliance with CMMC

 How PwC can help you achieve CMMC compliance

-• We have experience delivering multiple CMMC scoping, governance, assessment, remediation, and final readiness engagements across large and small Fortune 500 companies in the power and utilities, aerospace and defense, R&D, telecommunications, technology, pharma, and the manufacturing sectors.
+• We have experience delivering CMMC scoping, governance, assessment, remediation, and final readiness engagements across companies of all sizes in the power and utilities, aerospace and defense, R&D, telecommunications, technology, pharma, and the manufacturing sectors.

 • The team has experience supporting DIB companies with a global footprint across multiple countries.